weimingtom/KrKr2-Next-no-vcpkg/README.md

 ```
 * flutter build apk (no need to run flutter pub get)
 * Get apk file, install it to the Android device, **Now only support ARM64 Android device**
-* Put https://github.com/weimingtom/KrKr2-Next-no-vcpkg/blob/master/_testdata/data.xp3 to "/storage/emulated/0/Download/Spring Days/Data.xp3" in the ARM64 Android device, then open it with this installed apk
+* Put https://github.com/weimingtom/KrKr2-Next-no-vcpkg/blob/master/_testdata/data.xp3 to "/storage/emulated/0/Download/Spring Days/Data.xp3" in the ARM64 Android device, then open it with this installed flutter apk

 # Original README.md